stefanoslig/blog/_posts/testing-functional-guards-and-resolvers.md

 ### Introduction

 In version [14.2.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1420-2022-08-25), Angular allowed guards and resolvers to be plain functions.
 In version [15.2.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1520-2023-02-22), the Angular team deprecated Class and `InjectionToken` guards and resolvers.
 Of course, we will still be able to use class-based guards and resolvers if we want in our applications.
-The way to do this is by using some helpers functions (`mapToCanMatch` or `mapToCanActivate`).
+The way to do this is by using some helper functions (`mapToCanMatch` or `mapToCanActivate`).
 All the provided hepler functions can be found [here](https://github.com/angular/angular/blob/main/packages/router/src/utils/functional_guards.ts).

 In spite of the fact that we can still use both ways of authoring our resolvers and guards, there is in my opinion a subtle preference of the Angular team in the functional approach.
 During this transition from the class-based to the functional approach and taking also into account the fact that a lot of developers working with Angular are not yet fully familiriazed with the `inject()` function, I imagine there will be some questioning on how we write unit tests for the  functional resolvers and guards.